-Set up in 2015, the main objectives of the organisation is to enhance the experiences and expand the possibilities available to visually impaired, deafblind and those at risk of exclusion.
-We use visual culture as the platform for engagement and ask you to join our journey to engage, explore and educate.
+Set up in 2015, the main objectives of the organisation is to enhance the experiences and expand the possibilities available to the visually impaired, deaf-blind and those at risk of exclusion.
+We use visual culture as the platform for engagement and ask you to join our journey to engage, explore and enhance.

 Art and design add an enormous value to the community and society as a whole and presents a great way of interacting with our visual environment.

 Art gives us the opportunity to explore various ideas and subject matters and is an essential part of public education.
 Design allows us to explore the function and ergonomics of materials and objects.
 Experience and research continue to show the value of visual culture and we believe it is important that these values and opportunities are open and inclusive to all.